 Part of being a responsible homeowner is understanding your property rights.
 You want to possess, enjoy and control the property you own.
 If you lose all or some of your rights, your property could be devalued or you could lose it.

 Keep yourself informed on your rights and how to maintain your home.
-Check out more content on homeownership in the Quicken Loans® Learning Center.
+Check out more content on homeownership in the Rocket Mortgage® Learning Center.